squashql/squashql-showcase/README.md

 - A server (SpringBoot app) written in Java; under `src/`
 - A typescript command line application; under `ts/`.
 Read [TUTORIAL.md](./TUTORIAL.md) to understand how to use it.
-- A small Next.js web application; under `ui/` to demonstrate all the features SquashQL can offer and how to start building your own application.
+- A small Next.js web application; under `ui/` to demonstrate all the features SquashQL can offer and how to start building your own client application.

 ## Typescript tutorial

 > **Note**
 > The tutorial can be done with Codespaces.
 No need to install anything on your computer!

+If you do not want to use Codespaces, you can installed and run the project locally or in a Docker container (see below).

 Read [TUTORIAL.md](./TUTORIAL.md) to try SquashQL with a hands-on training.

-## Run locally
+## Run locally without Docker

 ### Prerequisites

-In order to build the server, you will need:
+In order to build and run the server, you will need:
 - [Java JDK](https://www.oracle.com/java/) >= 17
 - Latest stable [Apache Maven](http://maven.apache.org/)
-- Latest LTS node version
+- Node.js >= 20

 ### Server